somali-nlp/somali-dialect-classifier/docs/guides/portfolio.md

+# Portfolio Project Guide

+**Presenting the Somali Dialect Classifier as a portfolio project.**

-# Portfolio Guide: Showcasing the Somali Dialect Classifier
+**Last Updated:** 2025-11-21: Showcasing the Somali Dialect Classifier

 **A comprehensive guide to presenting this project in your portfolio, resume, and interviews.**